burslf/to-do-list/README.md

 A simple application made in React JS

 How to use it:

-  Clone the repo to your projects / dev folder
+Clone the repo to your projects / dev folder.
-  CD to the project folde
+`cd` to the project folder.
 Run the command in the terminal :

     yarn install